Ikisehestherjoan/The_Data_Build_Team/README.md

 # Building an End-to-End Data Pipeline for Stock Price Analysis

 This project is an end-to-end data engineering and analytics pipeline that collects stock market data from a public API, cleans and transforms it, stores it in a PostgreSQL database, and visualizes insights using Power BI.
-It also includes an alert system to notify significant stock price changes or pipeline failures.

 ## Objective

 - Collect stock market data for **IBM**, **Microsoft**, and **Apple** over a **2-year+ period**
 - Analyze market trends
 - Perform comparative analysis between the three companies
-- Automate the entire data pipeline with email alerts for critical events
+- Automate the entire data pipeline

 ## Data Source